Point and Click

 We’ve got a party!
-We’ll have to come back, but for now use Pavlov’s Jar with Flame’s Flying Kiss on the gentleman who think’s he’s a frog in the lower right of the screen.
+We’ll have to come back, but for now, use Pavlov’s Jar with Flame’s Flying Kiss on the gentleman who thinks he’s a frog in the lower right of the screen.
 He’ll actually turn back into a Frog.
 Snag him and stash him.
 Head back to the map, it’s time for a little detour.

-Once on the map, choose Downtown Camelhot, the brown colored village right of the beanstalk.
+Once on the map, choose Downtown Camelhot, the brown-colored village right of the beanstalk.

 For right now, there’s nothing to do here, but there will be a LOT to do later on.
 Right now our concern is with the Tournament Entrance.
 Head left through the archway with the crows.

 Well well, if it isn’t a local contractor taking care of his duties.
 First, talk to him so he climbs down from his stilts and takes a coffee break.
 We’ll come back to him later.
 Next, use the Pipe Cleaner on the Termite mound near the bottom right of the screen.
 They’ll stick to the Pipe Cleaner.
-Stash that gross new item, and then mosey on into the right side of the screen.
+Stash that gross new item, and then mosey on onto the right side of the screen.